kimgoetzke/randolf/README.md

 - `execute_as_admin`: Whether to execute the application as administrator.
 If unsure, set this to `false`.
 - You can define an arbitrary number of hotkeys.
 - Using the same key for multiple hotkeys is not supported.
+- Hotkeys cannot be configured via the tray icon context menu.

 ## How to develop